 Affordable Housing Advisory Committee (AHAC)

-Home Purchase Assistance
+Home Purchasing Assistance Program

 The Neighborhood Services Department also administers a state funded housing repair/rehab program (SHIP) when funds are available.
 When SHIP funds are limited, the City may also utilize Community Development Block Grant (CDBG) funds along with the SHIP allocations and program income in order to assist homeowners who need this type of housing assistance.